From spectral cluster to uniform resolvent estimates on compact manifolds: Abstract results

 On the other hand, by \eqref{smoothness on the epsilon-scale}, we also have the converse inequalities, up to constants.
 Hence,

 with $\nu=1$ if $\alpha=1/2$ and $\nu=0$ if $\alpha>1/2$.
 Since, by definition of $M_j$ and $S(P)$,

 the claims follows from \eqref{spectral multiplier bound}. \end{proof}

 In most applications, the spectral localization can easily be removed by Sobolev embedding and elliptic estimates.
 Moreover, the spectral cluster bounds usually take the form \eqref{abstract spectral cluster bound epsilon}.
 For convenience we record the following corollary.
+From now on we will use the notation $\Pi_{\leq 2\lambda}:=\Pi_{[0,2\lambda]}$.

 \begin{corollary} Let $\epsilon=\epsilon(\lambda)$ and $\delta=\delta(\lambda)$ be such that $0<\delta,\epsilon\leq \lambda$.
 The following bounds are equivalent. \begin{itemize} \item[(a)] The spectral cluster bound: